Coronavirus in NZ: Pupil tests positive, Logan Park High School closes for 48 hours

 The pupil is New Zealand's 12th confirmed coronavirus patient after three more cases were confirmed earlier today.

-The pupil is related to a Dunedin man, aged in his 40s, who recently returned from Germany and has tested positive for the virus.
+His father, aged in his 40s, recently returned from Germany and earlier tested positive for the virus.

-Two of his family members, including the student, had been in isolation after showing symptoms of the virus.
+Two of the Dunedin man's family members, including the student, had been in isolation after showing symptoms of the virus.

 The man only developed symptoms five days after returning, so there was no risk to others on the plane he travelled on, Director-General of Health Ashley Bloomfield said earlier today.

-The Ministry of Health confirmed tonight that Logan Park High School had been advised to close for 48 hours "while close contacts are traced and put in self-isolation and is monitored by health officials daily".
+"Southern DHB public health staff have already started contact tracing to identify individuals who may have come into close contact with the parent and will be working with the school and family to identify any close contacts of the student over the next 24 to 48 hours."

+Medical officer of Health Susan Jack added: "We appreciate that there are many concerns in the community at the moment.
+It is most important in these challenging times that we care for and support one another, and continue to play our part in preventing the spread for this illness".

-"Other contacts will be given advice about what to do if they become unwell.
-The school will be carefully cleaned before reopening.
+The Ministry of Health the school would be carefully cleaned before reopening.

 "The school will not open until cleared to do so by health officials."